kurdcoinchain/kurdcoin-exchange-directory/README.md

-# KurdExchange Directory
+# KurdCoin-Exchange Directory
-KurdExchange maintains a manually updated directory file with a listing of some assets on the KurdCoin network.
+KurdCoin-Exchange maintains a manually updated directory file with a listing of some assets on the KurdCoin network.